• Skip to primary navigation

 Investigating Allegations of Workplace Bullying

-There are 5 important steps to take, to ensure that any investigation undertaken is fair and stands up to scrutiny if a court or tribunal is involved.
-Complete and confidential records of anything relating to the incident should also be kept.
+There are 5 important steps to take, to ensure that any investigation undertaken is fair and stands up to scrutiny if it involves a court or tribunal.
+In addition, you should keep any complete and confidential records which relate to the incident.

 1 – Investigate Fairly